 Bible Verses for Athletes

-When you carry these passages into your routine, competition starts to look different: competing with courage and joy, focus rooted in peace, identity anchored in Christ.
-Consider choosing one verse per week to memorize and pray before practice.
+When you carry these passages into your routine, your perspective shifts: you can compete with courage and joy, find focus in peace, and anchor your identity in Christ.
+Try memorizing one verse each week to pray before practice.
 Let it shape how you warm up, how you respond to a bad call, and how you carry yourself in victory or defeat.

-But Scripture is meant to be lived, not just memorized.
+Scripture is meant to be lived out.
 Pair a verse with a concrete action—like thanking a teammate who pushed you, owning a mistake quickly, or taking a Sabbath rest day to recover body and soul.
 Over time, these small steps form the kind of athlete who is both strong and gentle, fierce and fair.

 Ways to carry these truths from the page to the practice field